 Drawer microwaves are another great built-in option if you're goal is a streamlined look.
 These units are meant to be installed under your counter and look more like an oven than a traditional microwave.
 Look for options with hidden controls for an even more sleek look.
 Additionally, when installed at hip-height, these drawers become the most easy-to-use and convenient option.
 Drawer units come in a range of sizes — from compact to extra-large — so capacities range from 1 to 2 cubic feet.

-Even though Martha will never win any cooking awards, she loves shiny kitchen gadgets and using the latest features to cook her mediocre meals.
-When not ruining perfectly good food in the kitchen, you can find Martha writing, editing, reading, and knitting more than a healthy human probably should.
+Martha loves shiny new kitchen gadgets and using the latest features to cook her favorite meals.
+When not whipping up new recipes in the kitchen, you can find Martha writing, editing, reading, and knitting more than a healthy human probably should.